Valluvar Kottam Chennai – Timings, History & Tips

 Overview

-Opened in 1976, the landmark monument honours Thiruvalluvar with a massive stone chariot (~40 metres tall) modeled after temple chariots in TamilNadu.
+Opened in 1976 in Chennai, Valluvar Kottam honours the poet Thiruvalluvar with a massive stone chariot (~40 metres tall) modeled after temple chariots in TamilNadu.

 A life sized statue of Thiruvalluvar is present inside the chariot.

-All 1330 couplets of Thiruvalluvar’s most famous work, Thirukkural are inscribed in slabs around the monument corridors.
+All 1330 couplets or verses of Thiruvalluvar’s most famous work, Thirukkural are inscribed in slabs with explanations in a gallery.

 The monument complex includes one of the Asia’s largest auditoriums, frequently used for cultural events.

-It is highly recommended to visit in the evening to also experience the daily evening light and musical fountain shows.
+It is highly recommended to visit in the evening to also experience the daily evening musical fountain and light shows (which are in Tamil).

 Location